 Things that cause Plantar Fasciitis (PF) include dancing Jumping running.

-Walking on your feet all day (especially females in smart but unsupportive shoes contribute to Plantar Fasciitis.
+Walking on your feet all day (especially females in smart but unsupportive shoes contributes to Plantar Fasciitis.

-Over weight people are more suspecitble due to excessive weight however many light weight distance runners can still experience PF.
+Over-weight people are more susceptible due to excessive weight however many light-weight distance runners can still experience PF.

 Biomechanics running with feet pointing out can also cause PF.

 Shoes for walking or working MUST BE flat, laced up correctly but have a good arch and cushioning

 Do not use football boots

 Do not stand around in running shoes after a run or walk in them.

 Even 15-30 seconds sitting every 15 minutes can help if you have to walk on hard surfaces all day.